Jgoldfeder/diffusion_augmentation/Readme.md

 ## First Create the dataset
 CUDA_VISIBLE_DEVICES=1 python train.py torch/sun397 --dataset torch/sun397 -b=128 --img-size=224 --epochs=50 --color-jitter=0 --amp --lr=1e-2 --sched='cosine' --model-ema --model-ema-decay=0.995 --reprob=0.5 --smoothing=0.1 --min-lr=1e-8 --warmup-epochs=3 --train-interpolation=bilinear --aa=v0 --model=resnet50 --pretrained --num-classes=397 --opt=sgd --weight-decay=1e-4 --log-wandb --dataset-download --experiment "test" --diffaug --diffaug-dir=./control_augmented_images_depth

---diffaug is a flag that tells the model to use diffusion augmentation.
+--diffaug is a flag that tells the model to generate diffusion augmentations.
 This will create the augmented images and store them in the directory specified by --diffaug-dir.
 Once the dataset is created, the images will be loaded in from this directory and the program will end.
+Do not set this if we want to train a model

 --diffaug-dir=./control_augmented_images_depth is the directory where the augmented images are stored.
 This is the directory that is created when the dataset is created.